How to Avoid Nail Polish Toxins: 2 Brands I Tried. The 1 I’m Using.

 3 free, 5 free, 10 free even 16 free… can literally be undone due to regrettable substitutions.

 Here I was feeling pleased about the improvements nail polish products are making.
 Each year removing a longer list of ‘known’ toxins only to find out going ‘greener’ ‘cleaner” with 3 then 5, free, 10 free even 16 free… can literally be undone due to regrettable substitutions.

 All my nail polish went into the garbage immediately! (and then I took them out and placed them with the paint cans we will properly bring to the dump.)

 In the article The Continual Regrettable Substitution of Nail Polish Ingredients from Harvard Public Health 🔗 If you have high interest in the subject it is a good read> there are 2 quotes I’d like to bring to your attention:

-1 is an example specific how “greener’ “cleaner” nail polish falsely leads us to assume they are safer:
+1 -is an example specific how “greener’ or “cleaner” nail polish falsely leads us to assume we will avoid nail polish toxicity:

 “Recent progress from “3-Free” to “10-Free” labels seems both hair-raising (why were those toxic chemicals in the products in the first place?) and promising (toxic chemicals have been removed!).
 But the evolving labels may provide false reassurances in some instances.
 Instead of the “Toxic Trio” plasticizer dibutyl phthalate, many nail polishes now contain an alternative plasticizer, triphenyl phosphate, which also has reproductive toxicity concerns.